 4. “How many errors or demerits can I make or receive and still pass?”

 Don’t focus on how many mistakes you might make!
 The ICBC road test is all about demonstrating your driving confidence, ability to drive safely, and showcasing your understanding of the rules of the road.
-Focus instead on your strengths and how well you execute the maneuvers you do well.
+Focus instead on your strengths and how well you execute those maneuvers.
 Examiners aren’t ogres who are looking to fail new drivers – they are looking for reasons to pass you.
 If you demonstrate that you can safely navigate the road and show that you can independently make safe driving decisions, your road test will typically result in obtaining your licence.

 If you do make a mistake, try to move on and don’t dwell on what’s already happened.
 Small errors are allowable on the road test, but focusing on them throughout the remainder of the test could cause distraction on what’s coming up.
 Continuing to show the examiner your safe driving skills will keep you on track and increase the likelihood of making it through successfully!